ousc/conditio.js/readme.md

 - `Not(condition, result | fn)`: This function returns the second parameter if the first parameter is false, otherwise returns undefined.
 Alternatively, the second parameter can also be a function that returns the result.

-- `NotIn(values, fn)`: This function returns the second parameter if the first parameter is not included in the values array, otherwise returns undefined.
+- `NotIn(values, () => result)`: This function returns the second parameter if the first parameter is not included in the values array, otherwise returns undefined.
 Alternatively, the second parameter can also be a function that returns the result.

 - `NotMatches(regexp, result | fn)`: This function returns the second parameter if the first parameter does not match the given regular expression, otherwise returns undefined.
 Alternatively, the second parameter can also be a function that returns the result.